 - No one will know about your accomplishments if you don’t tell them.
 Don’t hold your breath waiting for someone to notice your hard work.
 Tell them about it!

-- When we share our achievements, it empowers others to do the same.
+- When we share our achievements, we empower others to do the same.
 To create a culture that celebrates success, it starts with one person.
 Share your wins and celebrate others’ accomplishments as well!

 - Be Proud.
 Being enthusiastic about your work is often the hardest part.
 That confidence has to come from within.
 But like most things, you can fake it until you make it.

 - Be Loud.
-Be vocal and consistent about our achievements.
+Be vocal and consistent about your achievements.